-3.11.20 MatchError
+3.11.21 MatchError

 A MatchError is raised when a destructuring assignment statement fails, and thus MatchError is provided as a built-in for catching those errors.
-MatchError objects support two attributes, pattern, which is a string describing the failed pattern, and value, which is the object that failed to match that pattern.
+MatchError objects support three attributes: pattern, which is a string describing the failed pattern; value, which is the object that failed to match that pattern; and message which is the full error message.
+To avoid unnecessary repr calls, MatchError only computes the message once it is actually requested.